 Manipur: 10 NDA MLAs meet governor, seek ‘popular government’ in state

-They claimed that 44 out of the 59 legislators support the formation of government.
+They claimed that 44 out of the 59 legislators support the formation of the government.

 A delegation of 10 Manipur MLAs, including seven from the Bharatiya Janata Party, met Governor Ajay Bhalla on Wednesday, to urge the formation of a “popular government” in the state, The Indian Express reported.